Absolute Radio: Satellite distribution

 In the summer of 1993, Virgin Radio began broadcasting in stereo on the Astra 1A satellite on an audio sub-carrier of the Sky News channel.
 This service ceased on 1 July 2001 in anticipation of Sky's cessation of its analogue satellite service.
 Virgin Radio was one of the first 20 radio stations which joined the Sky Digital service on 20 November 1999.
-Carried on Astra 2A, it launched on the channel 917 of the Sky EPG, and can today be found on Astra 2G as Absolute Radio on channel 0107 of SKY UK EPG.
+Carried on Astra 2A, it launched on the channel 917 of the Sky EPG, and then could be found on Astra 2G as Absolute Radio on channel 0107 of SKY UK EPG.
+Then at the end of 2023 Absolute Radio and its sister channels were removed from Sky after their owner wanted to focus on a more digital market.

 Absolute Radio also broadcasts through the Eutelsat 9B satellite unencrypted signal at 12.092 MHz, H polarization, azimuth 9°E.

 FM transmission

 The station was available on 105.8 FM from the Crystal Palace transmitting station in London.
 This transmission began in 1995.
 In February 2021 Bauer applied to Ofcom for permission to amend the FM broadcast licence to allow the frequency to be used for a London relay of Greatest Hits Radio; Absolute Radio will remain available in London through its retained digital outlets.